 Where can I find the school calendar?

 You can find the WCCUSD calendar here: http://www.wccusd.net/Page/581.
-Additionally, the PTA publishes a Madera calendar on our website in late August, which will have all school-specific events.
+Additionally, the PTA publishes a Madera calendar with all school-specific events, which can be found on our website: https://maderaschool.org/calendar/.

 What types of school supplies do children need?